7 Reasons Why You Should Start Your Business in Cyprus

 5. Shipping Industry

-Maritime industry is one of the most successful export services with over 130 shipping companies.
+The maritime industry is one of the most successful export services, with over 130 shipping companies.
 The country’s maritime capital, Limassol, is home to some of the world’s most influential names in shipping.
-Investing in this sector will bring more profits than any other sector.
+Investing in this sector will yield higher profits than in any other sector.

 6. Transportation Business